rikhuijzer/blog/posts/nixos.md

 Still, I'm pretty sure that most readers spend (too) much time with the package managers as well.
 This can be observed from the fact that most people know the basic `apt-get` commands by heart.

-At the time of writing I'm happily running and tweaking NixOS for a few months.
+At the time of writing, I'm happily running and tweaking NixOS for a few months.
 NixOS allows me to define my operating system state in one configuration file `configuration.nix`.
 I have been pedantic and will try to avoid configuring my system outside the configuration.
-This way multiple computers are in the same state and I can set-up new computers in no time.
+This way, multiple computers are in the same state and I can set-up new computers in no time.
 The only manual steps have been NixOS installation, Firefox configuration, user password configuration and applying a system specific configuration.
 (The latter involves creating two symlinks.)

-In general there are the following things which are great.
+In general, there are the following things which are great.

 - Deterministic package system.
 Packages are immutable and NixOS will basically create symlinks to the packages.